scarere/mbp1413_final_project/README.md

-# Navigating Data Augmentation in Nuclei Segmentation
+# A Closer Look at Data Augmentation and Preprocessing for Segmentation with Kernel Attention U-Net's

 Final Project for MBP1413: Biomedical Applicationg of Artificial Intelligence